AlexeyKhfzv/TextGenerator/README.md

 ![Experiment_2](Experiment_2.png)
 Here I added the initial token, which will be used to generate the next letter.
 On the next step, as a token my program will take the first one without the first character + new letter.
-Old token: onegin
+| Old token: onegin
-Next letter:
+| Next letter: t
+| New token: negint